Expatriation

 If you are unsure what exactly your reasons for going abroad are, make a list.
 Try to let go of romantic ideas of what your fabulous life abroad might be like, and try to understand the gap between fantasy and reality.

-This does not mean that going abroad will be dull, tedious or exhausting, quite the opposite.
-Going abroad is an amazing opportunity, just be sure not to confuse going abroad with an extended holiday.
+This does not mean that living abroad will be dull, tedious or exhausting, quite the opposite.
+Moving abroad can be an amazing opportunity, just be sure not to confuse it with an extended holiday.